awsdocs/amazon-kendra-developer-guide/doc_source/API_BatchDeleteDocument.md

 # BatchDeleteDocument<a name="API_BatchDeleteDocument"></a>

 Removes one or more documents from an index\.
-The documents must have been added with the `BatchPutDocument` operation\.
+The documents must have been added with the `BatchPutDocument` API\.

 The documents are deleted asynchronously\.
 You can see the progress of the deletion by using AWS CloudWatch\.
 Any error messages related to the processing of the batch are sent to you CloudWatch log\.